+- 1. We have both read this booklet, and we both understand it. - 2.
 We have been married or registered as domestic partners five years or less between the date that we got married and/or registered our domestic partnership and the date we separated.
-(Note that if you are trying to end both a marriage AND a domestic partnership at the same time through a summary dissolution, both your marriage and domestic partnership must have lasted five years or less.)
-No children were born to the two of us together before or during our marriage and/or domestic partnership.
-We have no adopted children under 18 years of age.
-4. We have no adopted children under 18 years of age.
-5. Neither one of us is pregnant.
-6. Neither of us owns any part of any land or buildings.
-7. Our community property is not worth more than \$53,000.
-(Do not count cars in this total.)
-8. Neither of us has separate property worth more than \$53,000.
-(Do not count cars in this total.)
-9. The total of our community obligations (other than cars) is \$7,000 or less. eciding on statements 7, 8, and 9, use the guide on pages 5-11.
-10. a.
-At least one of us has lived in California for the past six months or longer and has lived in the county where we are filing for dissolution for the past three months or longer; or b.
-We are only asking to end a domestic partnership registered in California; or c.
+(Note that if you are trying to end both a marriage AND a domestic partnership at the same time through a summary dissolution, both your marriage and domestic partnership must have lasted five years or less.) - 3.
+No children were born to the two of us together before or during our marriage and/or domestic partnership. - 4.
+We have no adopted children under 18 years of age. - 5.
+Neither one of us is pregnant. - 6.
+Neither of us owns any part of any land or buildings. - 7.
+Our community property is not worth more than \$53,000.
+(Do not count cars in this total.) - 8.
+Neither of us has separate property worth more than \$53,000.
+(Do not count cars in this total.) - 9.
+The total of our community obligations (other than cars) is \$7,000 or less.

+For deciding on statements 7, 8, and 9, use the guide on pages 5-11.

+- 10. a.
+At least one of us has lived in California for the past six months or longer and has lived in the county where we are filing for dissolution for the past three months or longer; or - b.
+We are only asking to end a domestic partnership registered in California; or - c.
 We are the same sex and were married in California but are not residents of California.
 Neither of us lives in a place that will allow us to divorce.
-We are filing this case in the county in which we married.
-11. We have prepared and signed an agreement that states how we want our community assets and debts to be divided between us (or declared in the joint petition that we do not have community assets and debts).
-12. We have both signed the joint petition and all other papers needed to carry out this agreement.
-13. Together with the joint petition, we will turn in to the clerk of the superior court the judgment of dissolution forms and property settlement agreement, along with two self-addressed stamped envelopes.
-14. We both want to end the marriage and/or domestic partnership because of serious, permanent differences.
-15. We have both agreed to use the summary dissolution procedure rather than the regular dissolution procedure.
-16. We are both aware of the following facts: a.
-There is a six-month waiting period, and either of us can stop the divorce at any time during this period. b.
-The date that appears on Judgment of Dissolution of Marriage and Notice of Entry of Judgment (form FL-825) we receive from the court as the "effective date" of the dissolution is the date our divorce will be final, unless one of us has asked to stop the divorce prior to that effective date.
+We are filing this case in the county in which we married. - 11.
+We have prepared and signed an agreement that states how we want our community assets and debts to be divided between us (or declared in the joint petition that we do not have community assets and debts). - 12.
+We have both signed the joint petition and all other papers needed to carry out this agreement. - 13.
+Together with the joint petition, we will turn in to the clerk of the superior court the judgment of dissolution forms and property settlement agreement, along with two self-addressed stamped envelopes. - 14.
+We both want to end the marriage and/or domestic partnership because of serious, permanent differences. - 15.
+We have both agreed to use the summary dissolution procedure rather than the regular dissolution procedure. - 16.
+We are both aware of the following facts: - a.
+There is a six-month waiting period, and either of us can stop the divorce at any time during this period. - b.
+The date that appears on Judgment of Dissolution of Marriage and Notice of Entry of Judgment (form FL-825) we receive from the court as the "effective date" of the dissolution is the date our divorce will be final, unless one of us has asked to stop the divorce prior to that effective date. - c.
+After the dissolution becomes final, neither of us has any right to expect money or support from the other except that which is included in the property settlement agreement. - d.

-d.
 By choosing the summary dissolution procedure, we give up certain legal rights that we would have if we had used the regular dissolution procedure.
 These rights are explained on page 4.